LiamKaist/Fluidsim/README.md

 First , create a table containing all the velocities of the staggered grid There are 50 by 50 cells, hence 51 by 51 velocities to store due to the staggered grid.
 (Why use a staggered grid?
 This should be understood)

+As can be seen from the prints, the divergence is corrected by the accountForIncompressibility function What is left to do is understand advection.

+Then, apply advection to the velocities.